777arc/textbook/content/pulse_shaping.rst

 The root raised-cosine (RRC) filter is what we actually implement in our Tx and Rx.
 Combined they form a normal raised-cosine filter, as we discussed.
 Because splitting a filter in half involves a frequency-domain square root, the impulse response gets a bit messy:

 .. image:: ../_static/rrc_filter.png
-   :scale: 50 %
+   :scale: 70 %
    :align: center

-Luckily it's a heavily used filter and there are plenty of implementations to handle the messiness for us, including in Python.
+Luckily it's a heavily used filter and there are plenty of implementations, including `in Python <https://commpy.readthedocs.io/en/latest/generated/commpy.filters.rrcosfilter.html>`_.

 Other Pulse-Shaping Filters
 ###########################